Gardening Houseplants Types of Houseplants

 Mushy Stalks

-If the stalks themselves begin to rot or turn mushy and black, they are likely beyond saving.
-It also means the roots are dead or dying.
+If the bamboo stalks themselves begin to rot or turn mushy and black, they are likely beyond saving because the roots are dead or dying.
 Causes of roots turning mushy may include poor water quality, fungus, or bacteria that was on the plant when it was received.
 Decaying stalks threaten any other stalks they are close to, so it's best to remove them at once.
-If you have surviving stalks, clean the container and replace the soil or stones.

 FAQ